EMBRYOPSIDA Pirani & Prado

 There are also suggestions that lycophytes had proportionally a large amount of lignin (Robinson 1990), while litter from extant ferns and fern allies and bryophytes is slow to decompose compared to that of gymnosperms and especially angiosperms (Cornwell et al. 2008).

 Pollination Biology & Seed Dispersal.
 Insects first appeared in the late Devonian (Garrouste et al. 2012).
 Insect pollination probably occurred in at least some pre-Cretaceous gymnosperms, beetles, neuroptera, mecopterids (scorpion flies, Mecoptera, perhaps) and true flies (the evolution of bee flies may be early Jurassic - see Wiegmann et al. 2011), thrips, as well as other groups being involved (Labandeira 1998, 2010; Grimaldi 1999; Labandeira et al. 2007; Ren et al. 2009; Peñalver et al. 2012).
 Thrip, beetle, fly and moth pollination are all known in extant gymnosperms (Kato & Inoue 1994; Schneider et al. 2002; Oberprieler 2004; Labandeira 2005).
-Similarly, a number of old but not very speciose clades of weevils (Curculionoidea) and leaf beetles (Chrysomeloidea) are found on gymnosperms, including cycads, an association that has been dated to the Jurassic or earlier, and initial diversification of these insects seems to have been on those plants in the Jurassic (e.g. Labandeira et al. 1994; Farrell 1998; Mckenna et al. 2009), but this story may need to be rethought (Hunt 2007).
+However, if early dates for the evolution of crown-group angiosperms (e.g. Zeng et al. 2014: 240-209 m.y.a.) are accepted, these insects may also have been involved in angiosperm pollination.
+There are a number of old but not very speciose clades of weevils (Curculionoidea) and leaf beetles (Chrysomeloidea) that are found on gymnosperms, including cycads, an association that has been dated to the Jurassic or earlier, and initial diversification of these insects may have been on those plants in the Jurassic (e.g. Labandeira et al. 1994; Farrell 1998; Mckenna et al. 2009), but this story may need to be rethought (Hunt 2007).

 A number of gymnosperms, both living and extict, have saccate pollen.
 In general, there is a correlation between saccate pollen, erect cones, inverted or downwards-facing ovules, and the presence of a pollination droplet - although perhaps not in Cordaitales.
 Saccate pollen, a device to help float the pollen onto the micropyle rather than to facilitate wind dispersal of the grains, has evolved more than once (Leslie 2008, 2010b).
 See also Stützel and Röwekamp (1999b) for pollination of gymnosperms.